hantsy/helidon-sandbox/mp-jpa.md

 }
 ```

-Ensure your `Repository`  is as sub class of this `Repository`.
-For example.
+Ensure your `Repository`  is a sub class of this `Repository`.
+The following is an example.

 ```java
 @ApplicationScoped